 The makan scene in Singapore is truly sad.
 In the past, only the stalls serving great food had long queues.
 Nowadays, when 99% of households eat out, even stalls that serve sub-standard food are seeing long queues on weekends and public holidays.
-As rentals at food stalls go through the roof, people who mind the stalls have become low-paid “sellers” and not the cooks themselves.
+As rentals at food stalls go through the roof, the real hawkers give up, corporations take over and people who mind the stalls have become low-paid food “sellers” and not the cooks themselves.
 I’ve heard that you can even buy ready-made roti prata dough, satay, mee siam and mee rebus gravy from a supplier.
 Any Tong, Dick or Halid who has lost his job due to “economic restructuring” can become a hawker.

 As our population approaches 6.9M, all the food centres are going to be crowded.
 Food prices will rise and food quality will drop.

-If there’s still good food out there, I want to know where it is and share the info with everyone.
+If there’s still good food out there, of course I would want to know where it is and share the info with everyone.
 But eating out is seldom healthy.
 Oil is reused over and over again.
 Even some high class restaurants use that magic ingredient MSG.

-The main objective of this blog is to 1) show off my culinary skills and 2) encourage home cooking.
+The main objective of this blog is to 1) show off my culinary skills (I can fry with one hand) and 2) encourage home cooking.
 Come check out my latest experiments with some awesome ingredients readily available at your neighbourhood minimart.
 If I can do it, so can you.

 “The sheer joy of having and taking the time to cook to your own taste and enjoy the food with loved ones is far greater than the cheap thrill of showing off decorated dishes bought at the poshest restaurants.”